Akshit-Sharma123/tues/README.md

 # tues
-It is a good and sunny day
+It is a warm today